buditanrim/buditanrim.github.io/_posts/2021-01-14-user-metrics-overview.md

 “We need to track better metrics that show us if we actually deliver value to our users,” I said.
 “If our vision is to give people easy access to financial markets.
 What is the signal that indicates we deliver that vision?”

-The team agreed about this and they did a quick alignment workshop.
+The team agreed to look into this and they did a quick alignment workshop.

 A week later, the team started to track metrics to show how much financial growth each user got from time to time.
 To answer this: Do our users gain more money?